-The TRIMS Committee held two formal meetings during 2016, in June and October, during which the United States and other Members continued to discuss particular local content measures of concern to the United States.
-The United States explored these concerns through written questions to certain countries to seek a better understanding of a variety of potentially trade-distortive local content requirements.
+The TRIMS Committee held two formal meetings during 2017, in May and November, during which the United States and other Members continued to discuss particular local content measures of concern to the United States.
+The United States explored these concerns through questions to certain countries to seek a better understanding of a variety of potentially trade-distortive local content requirements.